apache/predictionio/docs/manual/recommendation/dase.md

 * **S**erving
 * **E**valuator

-Let's look at the code and see how you can customize the engine.
+Let's look at the code and see how you can customize the Recommendation engine you built from the Recommendation Engine Template.

 > Note: Evaluator will not be covered in this tutorial.

 ## The Engine Design

-As you can see from the above, *MyEngine* takes a JSON prediction query, e.g. { "user": 1, "num": 4 }, and return a JSON predicted result.
+As you can see from the Quick Start, *MyEngine* takes a JSON prediction query, e.g. { "user": 1, "num": 4 }, and return a JSON predicted result.

 In MyEngine/src/main/scala/***Engine.scala***